TEACHER TRAINING AND CERTIFICATION

 Through this process practitioners become fully adept at The Art of Practicing methodology, and are regularly invited to teach as faculty at the Art of Practicing Institute sessions.

 Many of my students live too far away to attend teachers workshops in person.

 Online training is extremely effective, and as much fun as meeting in person.
 It also provides a wonderful community experience for teachers who may feel isolated in their home city.

 It’s so rewarding for me to watch these gifted and dedicated teachers grow and become more skilled, confident, and fulfilled in helping their own students grow too.

 WORKSHOPS FOR API TEACHERS IN TRAINING

-Whatever instrument you play, you can learn to teach the Art of Practicing and Performing to musicians who play a different instrument by attending the Art of Practicing Institute’s summer program and live online workshops.
+Whatever instrument you play, you can learn to teach the Art of Practicing to musicians who play a different instrument by attending the Art of Practicing Institute’s summer program and live online workshops.

 It’s exciting to see a pianist help a cellist play more easily by applying their knowledge of how arm weight works at the piano to playing the cello.
 Or to see a violist help a clarinetist become more expressive through teaching them specific listening techniques.
 These teachers often leave the program excited about their new ability to help many musicians release tension and perform at a higher level.